UMass-RC/launcher/README.md

 Launcher on Unity relies entirely on the Unity SLURM install

+## Features still waiting to be added:

+* More detailed set of examples
+* A better model of how jobsteps are created and used.
+* Enviornment setup tools

 ## Referencing Launcher
 If you are using Launcher, please remember to make a reference to it when publishing results.
 The file `paper/paper.bib` contains the BibTeX-formatted citation list.
 Please reference entry `Wilson:2014:LSF:2616498.2616533` (i.e., in LaTeX: `\cite{Wilson:2014:LSF:2616498.2616534}`).